Jewish Babylonian Aramaic

-Jewish Babylonian Aramaic (Aramaic: ארמית Ārāmît) was the form of Middle Aramaic employed by writers in Lower Mesopotamia between the fourth and eleventh centuries.
-It is most commonly identified with the language of the Babylonian Talmud (which was completed in the seventh century), the Targum Onqelos, and of post-Talmudic (Gaonic) literature, which are the most important cultural products of Babylonian Jews.
+Jewish Babylonian Aramaic (Aramaic: אַרָמִית, ʾarāmîṯ) or Talmudic Aramaic was the form of Middle Aramaic employed by writers in Lower Mesopotamia between the fourth and eleventh centuries.
+It is most commonly identified with the language of the Babylonian Talmud (which was completed in the fifth century), the Targum Onqelos, and of post-Talmudic (Gaonic) literature, which are the most important cultural products of Babylonian Jews.
 The most important epigraphic sources for the dialect are the hundreds of inscriptions on incantation bowls.

 Classification and type

 Incantation bowl inscribed in Babylonian Aramaic, using Hebrew square-script, dated between 400 and 800, in the collection of the Jewish Museum of Switzerland.

 The language was closely related to Eastern Aramaic varieties such as Mandaic.
 Its original pronunciation is uncertain and has to be reconstructed with the help of these kindred dialects and the reading tradition of the Yemenite Jews, and where available those of the Iraqi, Syrian and Egyptian Jews.
 The value of the Yemenite reading tradition has been challenged by Matthew Morgenstern.
 Vocalized Aramaic texts with which Jews are familiar, from the Tanakh and the siddurim, are of limited usefulness for this purpose, as they are in different dialects.

 Talmudic Aramaic bears all the marks of being a specialist language of study and legal argumentation like Law French rather than a vernacular mother tongue, and continued in use for these purposes long after Judeo-Arabic languages had become used in daily life.
 It has developed a battery of technical logic terms such as tiyuvta "conclusive refutation" and tiqu "undecidable moot point", which are still used in Jewish legal writings, including those in other languages, and have influenced modern Hebrew.

 Like the other Judeo-Aramaic languages, it was written in the Hebrew alphabet.